moliveiramyers/expense-tracker-sql/README.md

 The purpose of this project is to strengthen my skills in backend development, database design, and frontend integration while building a practical and usable financial tracking tool.

+The database was improved by normalizing the structure into two related tables (expenses and categories) using foreign keys and SQL JOIN operations to ensure better data organization and consistency.

 [Software Demo Video](http://youtube.link.goes.here)

 ---